MScheiter/gan_mcmc/README.md

 ## Synthetic example
 The directory `synthetic_example` contains everything needed to reproduce the synthetic example in section 3 of the paper.
 The full data processing pipeline can be reproduced:
 - `run_gans.py` will use the original data provided in `datasets` and train GANs on them as specified in the paper (see section 3 and Appendix B1).
-The trained GANs are stored in `traiend_gans`.
+The trained GANs are stored in `trained_gans`.
 (Script runs ~15 hours)
 - `process_data.py` will prepare the data to make plots, i.e. draw fake data from the GANs, calculate integrals, etc. The processed data can be found in `processed_data`.
 (Script runs ~1 hour)
 - `plot_figures.py` will reproduce Figures 1-4 of the paper and store them in the directory `figures`.